 These are names of those killed by state sanctioned violence driven by our nation’s brutal unbroken legacy of antiBlack racism.

-Today, as I write on August 31st, the names are different.
+As I wrote on August 31st, there are different names.
 More people have become martyred.
-Now we’re sobbing and whispering and wailing and screaming the names: Trayford Pellerin, Latrell Allen, Julian Lewis, and Jacob Blake, who as of August 28th laid handcuffed to a hospital bed and paralyzed.
+Now we’re sobbing and whispering and wailing and screaming the names: Trayford Pellerin, Latrell Allen, Anthony McClain, Edward Julian Roosevelt Lewis, Damian Daniels, and Jacob Blake, who as of August 28th laid handcuffed to a hospital bed and paralyzed.

 The Movement for Black Lives demands an End to the War Against Black People: demands an end to the criminalization, incarceration, and killing of Black people; calling not only for individual accountability of officers after a murder, but accountability of entire police departments.
 There is no question that criminalization, incarceration and directly state-sanctioned violence is a massive threat to Black people in the U.S. today.
 The Pueblo Action Alliance and All African People’s Revolutionary Party of New Mexico remind us “The institution of policing in the United States was created to control, criminalize, and brutalize African and Indigenous peoples on stolen land.
 The targeting of African, Indigenous, Chicano, and colonized people by police is rooted in the white supremacist, settler-colonial capitalist American project.”